Arjunbadola/arjunbadola.github.io/_posts/2020-10-18-Revisited: A New Perspective on Startups.md

 Continuous inflow of such content made me feel miserable if I was not working on a startup idea.

-This led me to intentional try thinking about ideas and rationalize by giving reasoning that “this time its different”.
+This led me to intentionally try thinking about ideas and rationalize by giving reasoning that “this time its different”.
 I used to think that if I don’t come up with a startup idea soon, I would end up having an average life.

 But hopefully, I was wrong.